Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Here you can set an absolute or relative path for the Kong Manager access logs.
+Set an absolute or relative path for the
+Kong Manager access logs.
 When the path is relative, logs are placed in the `prefix` location.